battleaxedotco/tool-docs/docs/rubberhose3/system.md

 ## Learn stuff

-A quick link to the documentation you are reading right now.
+A quick link to the [Rubberhose 3 documentation](https://link.battleaxe.co/rubberhose-manual) you are reading right now.

 ## Join newsletter

 If you like what we are doing
-outline here and want to keep up with what’s happening then join us.
+outline here and want to keep up with what’s happening then [join us](https://link.battleaxe.co/subscribe).
 We hate constant emails as much as you do and will not annoy you with dumb things.